s2e-lab/seneca/README.md

-## Using Seneca
+## Using Seneca (`seneca-src`)

 ### Requirements
 - Java 8 (and above)
 - Maven (3.8+)

-(The code was tested with Java 11 and Maven 3.8.7)
+The code was tested with Java 11 and Maven 3.8.7 on macOS Monterey with 32 GB  of memory.

-### Running Seneca using Docker

 ### Running Seneca using Java directly (through its Command Line Interface)

+The code has been compiled using Java 11 with all of its dependencies and it is located on this artifact's root folder (file: `seneca.jar`).

-Seneca has a command line interface that can be used as follows:
+`Seneca` has a command line interface that can be used as follows:

 ```
 java -jar seneca.jar <parameters>